-A Composite refers to an assembly of portrait images presented on a single sheet, usually formatted with labels under or next to the photos.
+A composite refers to an assembly of portrait images presented on a single sheet, usually formatted with labels under or next to the photos.
 Composites may be very simple (eg. a single elementary classroom) or very complex (eg. an organizational chart for military or service professionals).

 Composites are created using portrait photos and an index file.
 An index is a database text file containing information about the people in the portraits, such as their names and their membership in particular groups (eg. classroom, department) and position (eg. job titles, ranks).